I’ve gone on record before as saying that I prefer analog / DC trains over digital but there are six reasons I get envious.

 But on digital, every train can be independently controlled.
 Frank Hornby would have revelled in the ability to bring two couple locos to a halt, uncouple them and then drive one off while leaving the other behind.

 If you’ve got analogue trains and are tempted by what you read here, don’t worry.

 Most existing DC trains can be upgraded.
 You’ll need the central computer and throttle (controller) of course but this will save you replacing your trains.
 The video below gives a quick guide to the process.

 Not to mention this analogue frustration fracker

 Closely allied to my second point in this list of DCC advantages is precision control.
-If the stop-go control of analog rattles you, you’ll delight in the precision control possible with digital.
+If the stop-go control of analogue rattles you, you’ll delight in the precision control possible with digital.

 Want to dim the lights on a loco while as it approaches a station, no problem.
 Need to slow a shunter right down for coupling, easy.
 Just as you can control multiple trains independently you can also control the different features of individual trains and with precision.